stat20-summer/website/content/syllabus.md

 There are two main assignment types in this class.
 They will be released together (mostly) **every Monday**.

+The **problem set** is meant to *practice* the concepts and methods from lecture.
+They will read more like a traditional homework assignment than the lab, with questions on various topics.
+I also intend the problem sets to serve as study material for exams and quizzes, too.

-The **problem set** is meant as practice: practice with the concepts and methods from lecture that you'll need to hone in order to do the labs well and succeed on the quizzes.
-Because they are practice, they will not be graded, and an answer key will be released for one week after their release.
+Because they are practice, **they will not be graded**, and a walkthrough solution video will be posted one week after their release.
 There will be six problem sets.

-The **lab** is meant to apply the concepts from lecture in the cause of doing an analysis of real data.
-Labs are the main assignment of the course.
+**Labs**  are the main assignment of the course.
+They are meant to apply the concepts from lecture in the cause of doing an analysis of real data.
+Unlike the problem set, they will typically focus on one data set/question.

 They will involve both writing code and regularly.
 There will be six labs.
 Labs will be due on [Gradescope](https://www.gradescope.com/) **at the end of the course week, Sunday, 11:59p**.